-Research Regional Payment Preferences – This will vary from country to country, the UK, for example, prefers to use debit cards which are heavily backed by 3D Secure (which improves overall conversion) and the US relies on many different international credit card schemes (Visa, Discover, etc.).
+Research Regional Payment Preferences – This will vary from country to country; the UK, for example, prefers to use debit cards that are heavily backed by 3D Secure (which improves overall conversion), and the US relies on many different international credit card schemes (Visa, Discover, etc.).
 Some other countries may also use local direct debit schemes, like Canada, which utilizes Interac Online.
 Of course, every country will want to pay in their own currency, so you should try to allow this option on your website.
 If this isn’t possible, include a prominent price convertor.

 Select the Right Payment Handler – It’s super important to select a payment handler with a strong security background.
-PayPal, for example, accepts international payments and is an incredibly popular choice with all sorts of different businesses.
+PayPal, for example, accepts international payments and is a trendy choice with all sorts of different businesses.